ThePCSahu/airbnb_cdc_data_pipeline/README.md

 ```

 ## Entity-Relationship Diagram (ERD)
 Representation of the car rental data model and its relationships.
+This data model follows a star schema.

 ```
                                   +--------------------+